kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 As of Kubernetes 1.8, you must specify a pod selector that matches the labels of the `.spec.template`.
 The pod selector will no longer be defaulted when left empty.
 Selector defaulting was not compatible with `kubectl apply`.
-Also, once a DaemonSet is created, its `spec.selector` can not be mutated.
+Also, once a DaemonSet is created, its `.spec.selector` can not be mutated.
 Mutating the pod selector can lead to the unintentional orphaning of Pods, and it was found to be confusing to users.

-The `spec.selector` is an object consisting of two fields:
+The `.spec.selector` is an object consisting of two fields:

 * `matchLabels` - works the same as the `.spec.selector` of a [ReplicationController](/docs/concepts/workloads/controllers/replicationcontroller/).
 * `matchExpressions` - allows to build more sophisticated selectors by specifying key,